USC-CTF-Team/public-USC-CTF-Fall-24/misc/soundcloud rapper/README.md

 - E = 0

 ## Step 4
-Tranlaste from base 9 to ascii.
+Translate from base 9 to ascii.
 You could use a site like: https://onlinetools.com/ascii/convert-arbitrary-base-to-ascii